top of page

 What does 'next generation' mean ?

 AlloCyte’s therapeutic intent is to allosterically restore integrin homeostasis with the aim of resolving integrin-dysregulatory disease.
-An experimental proof-of-principle study in biomaterials of patients suffering from a first putative integrin-dysregulatory syndrome is under way at a leading US academic clinical site.

 Is AlloCyte’s pharmacology active upon oral use ?